morgoe/yogaruka/terms/general.md

 Bringing extra participants to your private session will incur an extra of 25% per person to the total.
 (Practically, a private class for two will cost 1,25 times more than a private class for one.
 A private class for three will cost 1,56 times more than a private class for one.
 A private class for four will cost 1,95 times more.)

-All private classes that are taken as 10-class packs are subject to the same conditions as the group class passes: they are 3 months valid; they can under no circumstance be exchanged, transferred, or refunded.
+All private classes that are taken as 10-class passes are subject to the same conditions as the group class passes: they are 3 months valid; as they present a significant discount on the single, they can under no circumstance be refunded, nor can they be transferred or exchanged.

 ### Intake Forms